bootstrapworld/curr/courses/data-science/workbook.md

  - What is the value of the "Number of Legs" in the row with "Human" as the values in the
    Animal column? ______________
+ - Circle the header row of this table.

 ## Page 5